Avchhikara/Avchhikara/README.md

 ### 👋🏼 Hi, I am Avnish.
-Currently I am working as a Software Dev Engineer Intern at Amazon
+Currently I am working as a Software Dev Engineer at Amazon

 I love to build new things and solve interesting problems 😀.
 Usually when I am not doing the geeky stuff, I love to watch movies and series related to action genre.